 Heather Greenwood Davis reviews 3 books about changing your life for the better

-Heather Greenwood Davis is a Toronto writer and editor who has travelled all over the world with her husband and two sons.
-The columnist and GlobetrottingMama.com blogger says the start of a new year is a natural time to start thinking about making changes in your life.
+Heather Greenwood Davis is a Toronto writer and editor who has travelled all over the world with her husband and two sons, which makes the columnist and GlobetrottingMama.com blogger very accustomed to taking on new challenges.

 She spoke with Shelagh Rogers about three books that offer insight on change and transformation: People Change by Vivek Shraya, No Cure for Being Human by Kate Bowler and Find Your Unicorn Space by Eve Rodsky.